 At the federal level, the Halliburton loophole prevents the Environmental Protection Agency from requiring public disclosure of hazardous drilling chemicals under the Safe Drinking Water Act.

 Until the federal government acts to require disclosure, state governments must act -- as they aren't barred from doing so.
-And within the past two years, several states -- Wyoming, Texas, Montana, Michigan, West Virginia and Arkansas -- have begun to do so.
-Others -- New York, California and New Mexico -- are considering legislative or regulatory proposals.
+Recently, several states -- Wyoming, Texas, Montana, California, Michigan and Pennsylvania -- have done so.
+Others -- like New Mexico -- have failed at passing legislative or regulatory proposals.
 And industry has come up with its own voluntary disclosure mechanism as well.

 However, these initiatives are inadequate.

 Practical, hard-won experience by communities living with drilling shows that:

 This is includes posting on a publicly accessible and searchable website all chemicals by CAS number, well, and company.

 This includes pre-fracturing notice to landowners, local governments and water providers and the posting of the chemicals actually used to the website in a timely manner.

 Disclosure must be comprehensive, including maximum concentrations and volumes